|

 A new solar unit was installed at the State House to demonstrate the viability of the program.
 It currently sits between the Capitol building and the Cross Office Building.
 It was donated to the state by a group of Maine citizens in an effort to 'jump-start' public and government interest in solar power.
 While the array is small, it has had a large impact on those who have not had any previous knowledge of PV systems.
 In this case, one can walk right up to it and see and hear it quietly harvesting the Sun's energy without emitting any pollutants.
 We are on the move!
 You can read about it here, examine the bill in detail here (somewhat flawed in it's initial writing), read my testimony here and then comment in our forum (the hack has been deleted).

-Read the Boston Globe's article on our home.
 November, 2003: 357 kWhrs generated in September - giving us 3,174 kWhrs year-to-date.
 And our October electric bill was under $8.00.
 Checking last year's numbers, we're surpassing the 2002 total two months early!
 2002 Update: Our PV array generated 3.188 MWhrs (MegaWatt-hours) this past year...offsetting most of our electrical consumption.
-Solar Open House: The National Tour of Solar Homes took place on October 5th in 2003.
-The day started with light rain but just after the tour began the sun came out.
-We hosted non-stop visitors totaling nearly 100.
-Thanks for coming and helping us celebrate the value of solar power.

 Our Energy Plan: Washington politicians are debating our energy future.
 While they discuss, it's time for Americans to decide for themselves.
 Here's our Energy Plan: Keep the "American lifestyle" going by using less petroleum and more renewable energy.
 Energy once used cannot be reclaimed.
 Energy use is the Achilles heel of America.
 We mustn't squander it.
 Our home generates its own electricity and hot water using free energy from the sun.
 And my diesel VW uses biodiesel (a soybean product) to replace petrodiesel.
 It gets 50 mpg on a trip.
 In addition, my wife has a Toyota Prius...a hybrid car that averages 55 mpg.
 The solutions to our energy problems are at hand.
 It's up to us to lead the US - we can create our own personal energy plan.
 Why not start today?